A brief history of Iceland

 Almost 1,000 years after the first settlers arrived in Iceland, the country made moves to gain Home Rule and independence.

-A movement for independence stirred amongst those who remained in Iceland.
+An independence movement stirred amongst those who remained in Iceland.
 In 1843 a new Althing was founded.
-In 1874 Denmark granted Iceland its own constitution.
+In 1874 Denmark granted Iceland its constitution.
 Then in 1904, Denmark recognized Iceland as a sovereign state.
-Iceland established its own flag in 1915 and asked Denmark to represent its defense and foreign affairs.
+Iceland established its flag in 1915 and asked Denmark to represent its defense and foreign affairs.
 However, with the outbreak of World War II, Denmark became occupied by Nazi Germany on April 9th, 1940.
-On 17 June 1941, the Icelandic Althing decided to take control of their own foreign affairs and elected Sveinn Björnsson a governor who later became their first President.
+On 17 June 1941, the Icelandic Althing decided to take control of their foreign affairs and elected Sveinn Björnsson a governor who later became their first President.
 In 1944 Iceland held a referendum for Independence and the country voted overwhelmingly to become an independent republic.

 How Gray Line Iceland can help you experience Iceland’s most historic sites for yourself.